DavidOP1/Assignment4OOP/README.md

 Added classes in this assignment:
 --
 client.py- This class allows us to run commands on the java server to get info for the game , explanations of the commands are in the class in comments.
-We can receive data about the current pokemons , given agents , given graph and game info which shows the current
+We can receive data about the current pokemons , given agents , given graph and game info which shows the current grade , number of agents and pokemons, and time remaining for the game.

+Ex4.py- In this class we implement the GUI and algorithm of the game, in here we run the game when the server is activated.

+Pokemon.py- a class which allows to store data about pokemons , such as position and value.

+Agent.py- This class allows us to store data about the agent, such as pos caught pokemons, and speed.

 About the assignment- Pokemon Game:
 --